yegor256/xembly/src/site/markdown/index.md

 ### ADD

-`ADD` directive adds a new node to every one of current node set, and expects exactly one argument:
+`ADD` directive adds a new node to every node in the current node set.
+`ADD` expects exactly one mandatory argument, which is the name of a new node to be added (case insensitive):

 ```
 ADD 'orders';
 ADD 'order';
 ```

+Even if the node with the same name already exists, a new node will be added.
+Use `ADDIF` if you need to add only if the same-name node is absent.

 After execution, `ADD` directive changes current nodes to the nodes just added.

 ### ADDIF

-`ADDIF` directive adds a new node to every node of the current set only if it's absent, and expects exactly one argument:
+`ADDIF` directive adds a new node to every node of the current set, only if it's absent. `ADDIF` expects exactly one argument, which is the name of the node to be added (case insensitive):

 ```
 ADD 'orders';